hugojosefson/idrive.com/README.md

 ./install-idrive
 ```

-Then follow the instruction given on how to proceed.
+Then follow the instruction given at the end, on how to proceed.

 ## Quick testing